GS1-Hub/GS1-HUB/README.md

 # Hello! 👋 I'm Guilherme Sá (GS1-HUB)

 I'm a student currently enrolled in the **TESP Programming of Information Systems** program.
-I'm currently doing an internship where I'm working on a project using C# and MAUI/Blazor hibrid app.
+I'm currently doing an internship where I work on a C# project using .NET MAUI/Blazor Hybrid and help improve the company's Visual Basic application.
-On my intership I am helping to a improve company app on Visual Basic

 ---

 ## About Me